SulimanIbrahim/SulimanIbrahim/README.md

 - **Frontend Architecture:** Specializing in React.js ecosystems to build scalable, responsive dashboards.
 - **The ML Route:** Actively expanding my skillset in **Machine Learning and Python**, focusing on how to deploy and visualize AI models for end-users.
-- **DevOps Integration:** Implementing ELK stacks and Docker containers to ensure applications have robust monitoring and deployment pipelines.
+- **DevOps Integration:** Implementing ELK stacks and Docker containers to ensure my frontend applications have robust monitoring and deployment pipelines.
 - **AI Advocacy:** Creating content for "AI for Everyone," simplifying complex AI concepts for non-technical audiences.

 ---